 Without YPF, which saw the price of its oil capped by the Argentine government, Repsol’s net income rose 12 percent to 643 million euros.

-“The future of our company has not changed, the upstream division was always the center of our growth,” Chief Financial Officer Miguel Martinez said on a conference call with analysts today.
+“The future of our company has not changed, the upstream division was always the center of our growth,” Chief Financial Officer Miguel Martinez said today on a conference call with analysts.
 “We may have lost value temporarily, however the potential we have as a company will allow us to recover.”

 Operating income in the LNG business rose to 158 million euros in the first quarter from 115 million euros a year earlier.
 Income in the refining unit slipped 25 percent to 332 million euros.

-Repsol’s net debt at the end of the first quarter excluding YPF and Gas Natural SDG SA was 4.17 billion euros compared with 4.84 billion euros a year earlier.
+Repsol’s net debt at the end of the first quarter excluding YPF and Gas Natural was 4.17 billion euros compared with 4.84 billion euros a year earlier.

 The company will present its strategy through 2016 to investors on May 29.